Holy See–Israel relations: Historical and Modern Religious Attitudes

 A major factor overshadowing Holy See – Israel relations is an existing indifference within Israeli society to Christianity in general, where Christians make up less than 2% of the population of Israel, primarily speak Arabic rather than Hebrew, and are usually overshadowed by the Jewish and Islamic aspects of the Arab–Israeli conflict.
-There is a movement among some Arabic speaking Israeli Christians to identify ethnically as Aramaen instead of linguistically Arab.
-At their request, the Israeli government created a new Aramaen population registry category in 2021, which for the first time gives Christians separate representation on Israel's Equal Opportunity in Employment Commission.
+There is a movement among some Arabic speaking Israeli Christians to identify ethnically as Aramaen, instead of linguistically Arab, to separate Israeli Christians from the Arab-Israeli conflict.
+At their request, the Israeli government created a new Aramaen population registry category in 2021, which also for the first time gives Christians separate representation on Israel's Equal Opportunity in Employment Commission.
 Some Christians have changed their registration from Arab to Aramaen.

 Jews converting to Christianity are often considered traitors to Zionism, due to historical sensitivities and due to the nationalist goal of establishing a safe haven state for Jews.
 Most Israeli Jews refrain from sending their children to Christian schools, where the language of instruction is primarily Arabic, as native level Hebrew language skills are required by most of Israeli society.
 This is in contrast to the perception among Arabic speaking Muslim families in Israel who, not only do not object to their children attending Christian schools, but even consider it a mark of excellence in Arabic speaking society.

 The loaded relations are influenced by history from before the founding of the state of Israel.
-The separation of the Early Christian community from the bonds of mainstream Judaism, which were accompanied by a vast corpus of polemical literature, in which Jews had their share as well.
-This animosity extended into the European Middle Ages, during which Jews lived as a minority under Christian domination.
-It was even ritualized in some Jewish and Christian prayers.
-Many Orthodox Jews would still neither enter a church nor like to be confronted with a crucifix.
+The separation of the Early Christian community from the bonds of mainstream Judaism, which were accompanied by a vast corpus of polemical literature, in which Jews had a share as well as Christians.
+Religious animosity extended into the European Middle Ages, during which Jews lived as a minority under Christian domination and experienced religious persecution and murder.
+Hostility was even ritualized in some Christian prayers and some references in a Jewish prayer were either intended or reinterpreted by some as referring to Christians.
+Many Orthodox Jews do not enter church sanctuaries and associate the crucifix with medieval antisemitism that blames Jews for nailing Jesus to the cross.
+Jewish Orthodoxy "previously pluralistic in its relation with Christians, after the Shoa [Holocaust] has become less flexible, to say the least."
+The Jewish Ultra-Orthodox Haredim will not meet with priests.